changetocoding/Web-Development-Course/Week 19 - this and bind/README.md

 # this

-this keyword refers to the calling function,
+this keyword refers to the object that it belongs to.
+This

 Example code using this